aragon/hack/docs/getting-started.md

 EACCES: permission denied
 ```

-It's probably because you originally installed Node with root permissions.
+It's probably because you originally installed Node with root permissions [explain what this means] .
 Because of this, writing to your npm directory (```npm -i -g```) requires root permissions too.

-While it's not a good idea to have Node installed this way, one way to quickly give yourself root permissions is to run the slightly modified command:
+While it's not a good idea to have Node installed this way, one way to quickly give yourself root permissions is to run the slightly modified command: [maybe not a good idea to show this option]

 ```sh
 sudo npm i -g --unsafe-perm @aragon/cli
 ```

-An arguably better way to fix the problem is to follow the steps outlined in this [stackoverflow answer.](https://stackoverflow.com/a/24404451)
+An arguably better way to fix the problem is to follow the steps outlined in this [stackoverflow answer.](https://stackoverflow.com/a/24404451) [should make this more intuitive...]

 [i think this whole section needs to be exlained more simply...]